S0UPernova/sample_app/README.md

     render text: "hello, world!"
 end
 ```
-so I used this insted
+so I used this instead
 -
 ```
 def hello